Flat-six engine

-A flat-six engine, also known as a horizontally opposed-six, is a six-cylinder piston engine with three cylinders on each side of a central crankshaft.
+A flat-six engine (also known as a horizontally opposed-six engine) is a six-cylinder piston engine with three cylinders on each side of a central crankshaft.
 The most common type of flat-six engine is the boxer-six engine, where each pair of opposed cylinders moves inwards and outwards at the same time.
+An alternative configuration for flat engines is a 180-degree V engine, where both cylinders move to the right then the left at the same time.

 The advantages of the flat-six layout are good engine balance (for reduced vibration), a low center of gravity, short length (compared with an inline-six engine) and being well suited to air-cooling.
 The disadvantages are a large width (which can limit the maximum steering angle when used in a front-engined car), a large intake manifold being required when a central carburetor is used, and duplication of the inlet and outlet connections for water-cooled engines.

 The first production flat-six engine was in the 1904 Wilson-Pilcher 18/24 HP car.
 The most notable use of flat-six engines is the Porsche 911 sports car, which has used flat-six engines continuously since 1963.
 Several other car manufacturers, including Subaru, have produced flat-six engines at times.
 Flat-six engines have also occasionally been used in motorcycles, and commonly in general aviation aircraft, along with the flat-four engine.